Santiago Jamiltepec

-Santiago Jamiltepec (Mixtec: Casandoo) is a town, and the seat of surrounding municipality of the same name, in the Mexican state of Oaxaca.
+Santiago Jamiltepec (Mixtec: Casandoo, San Juan Quiahije Chatino: Neqᶜ-Xtyuᶠ) is a town, and the seat of surrounding municipality of the same name, in the Mexican state of Oaxaca.

 It is located in the Jamiltepec District in the west of the Costa Chica Region, 30 km east of Pinotepa Nacional on Federal Highway 200, and 460 km southwest of state capital Oaxaca de Juárez.

 The municipality

 In the 2005 INEGI census, the municipality reported a population of 17,206 inhabitants, of whom 4,155 spoke an indigenous language, predominantly Mixtec.

 As municipal seat, Santiago Jamiltepec has governing jurisdiction over the following communities: